-Get ready for a morning of folk music from around the world (in English, Spanish, Korean, Mandarin, Japanese, Tibetan, and Taiwanese) from these two fantastic musicians, who are both Dan Zanes collaborators.
+The music of Mexico and East Asia get together for a morning of fabulous songs (in English, Spanish, Korean, Mandarin, Japanese, Tibetan, and Taiwanese) from these two fantastic musicians, who are both Dan Zanes collaborators.

 Sonia De Los Santos was born and raised in Monterrey, Mexico and since 2007, she has been touring the world, singing in English and Spanish, playing guitar, mandolin, and jarana, and lighting up the stage with Grammy Award winning group Dan Zanes And Friends.
 In 2015, she released her first solo family music album titled Mi Viaje: De Nuevo León to the New York Island (Parents' Choice Foundation Gold Award Winner), a collection of songs that reflect her experiences growing up in Mexico, moving to another country, learning about other cultures, and in the process, feeling closer to her own heritage.
 This unique collection of old and new songs is a personal, and yet universal, musical story from this soulful and important new voice in family music.
 The messages of joyful community music making and cultural bridge building inspire and excite children and grown ups of all backgrounds. soniadelossantosmusic.com